 I posted DEEPdt on Steroids: DEEP, DEEPr, & DEEPed a few weeks ago.
 I would like to take a few moments to talk about the concept of DEEPed.

 The best way to learn design thinking in my opinion is to learn by doing.
 Go and tackle a design challenge and apply a dt process to it- always being mindful of the User and staying in an empathetic posture.
 I spent the first year of infusing DEEP design thinking into the spaces through teaching (not once had I sat on the side of design thinking as a designer: a DOer).
 Now I can argue that each challenge I tackled, I tackled through the lens of a designer with an empathetic posture.
-However it wasn’t until I was removed from my own backyard (MV) and sat in the designer seat to go through a challenge did things finally click for me… And after my second year, I took a trip to the motherland aka Stanford’s d.School in the summer of 2011 where we designed for two challenges: Campus Safety & Health Care Experience.
-It was an immersive and completely learn by collaboratively doing (very little direct instruction).
+However it wasn’t until I was removed from my own backyard (MV) and sat in the designer seat to go through a challenge did things finally click for me… And after my second year, I took a trip to the motherland aka Stanford’s d.School in the summer of 2011 where we designed for two challenges: Campus Safety & Health Care Experience, the trip was great, mainly thanks to The Comfy Traveler which helped me a lot.
+This trip was an immersive and completely learn by collaboratively doing (very little direct instruction).
 In my last six years I have had ample opportunity to sit in the designer chair, user chair, facilitator chair, educator chair, etc all around design thinking.
 And all of these lenses have value and meaningful connectors to help me grow my practice and craft of DEEP design thinking… Yet, as much as you can DO to learn design thinking, I feel the need to unpack & synthesize the methodologies and pedagogy approaches of DT invaluable and necessary as an educator.

 - How do I use this approach with my students?